Distribution-sensitive Information Retention for Accurate Binary Neural Network: Experiments

-As shown in Table~\ref{imagenet}, when only quantizing weights over ResNet-18 with 1-bit weights, DIR-Net greatly exceeds most other methods, and even outperforms the TWN with 2-bit weights by a notable 4.8\%.
-Meanwhile, DIR-Net outperforms IR-Net 0.3\% on Top-1 accuracy and 0.4\% on Top-5 accuracy based on ResNet-34 architecture using 1W/32A setting.
-Moreover, while using the 1W/1A setting, our DIR-Net also surpasses the SOTA binarization methods.
-The Top-1 accuracy of our DIR-Net is apparently higher than that of the ReActNet (66.1\% vs. 65.9\% for ResNet-18) and Si-BNN (63.3\% vs. 67.5\% for ResNet-34).
-The results prove that our DIR-Net is more competitive than the existing binarization methods.
+As shown in Table~\ref{imagenet}, when only quantizing weights over ResNet-18 with 1-bit weights, DIR-Net greatly exceeds most other methods, {and even outperforms the TWN with 2-bit weights by a notable 5.7\%.
+Meanwhile, DIR-Net outperforms IR-Net 0.7\% on Top-1 accuracy and 0.9\% on Top-5 accuracy based on ResNet-34 architecture using 1W/32A setting.} Moreover, while using the 1W/1A setting, our DIR-Net also surpasses the SOTA binarization methods. {The Top-1 accuracy of our DIR-Net is apparently higher than that of the ReActNet (65.9\% vs. 66.5\% for ResNet-18) and Si-BNN (63.3\% vs. 67.9\% for ResNet-34).} The results prove that our DIR-Net is more competitive than the existing binarization methods.

 We further implemented our DIR-Net on more compact CNN structures, including DARTS, EfficientNet and MobileNet, and compared with other SOTA binarization methods.
-Results in Table~\ref{imagenet} shows that Our DIR-Net outperforms both vanilla BNN and Bi-Real Net over the DARTS and EfficientNet-B0 structures without any additional computational overheads and training steps.
-Under the setting of 1W/1A, our DIR-Net slightly surpasses Bi-Real by 0.7\% on Top-1 accuracy and 0.8\% on Top-5 over the DARTS structure, and surpasses Bi-Real by nearly 1\% on Top-1 accuracy and 0.4\% on Top-5 over the EfficientNet-B0 structure.
-And in both cases DIR-Net outperforms BNN by an obvious margin.
-As for the MobileNet structure, DIR-Net also performs well and surpasses the SOTA methods.
-Under the setting of 1W/1A, our DIR-Net only loses 2.4\% of the Top-1 accuracy compared with the full-precision counterpart, which is much better than other binarization methods.
-Experiments on these compact networks show that our binarization scheme is versatile and competitive in various structures.
+Results in Table~\ref{imagenet} shows that our DIR-Net outperforms both vanilla BNN and Bi-Real Net over the DARTS and EfficientNet-B0 structures without any additional computational overheads and training steps. {Over the DARTS structure, our DIR-Net surpasses Bi-Real by 2.8\% on Top-1 and 3.6\% on Top-5 accuracy, respectively, and surpasses ReActNet by 0.5\% and 0.8\%.
+Over the EfficientNet-B0 structure, DIR-Net surpasses Bi-Real by 3.9\% Top-1 and 4.2\% Top-5 accuracy, and surpasses ReActNet by 0.9\% and 0.7\%.
+In both cases DIR-Net outperforms the basic BNN method by an convincing margin.} As for the MobileNet structure, DIR-Net also performs well and surpasses the SOTA methods. {Under the setting of 1W/1A, our DIR-Net only loses 1.8\% of the Top-1 accuracy compared with the full-precision counterpart, which is much better than other binarization methods.} Experiments on these compact networks show that our binarization scheme is versatile and competitive in various structures. {We also recorded the fluctuation of the DIR-Net Top-1 accuracy with different random seeds, where the maximum and minimum values of the standard deviation under various settings are 0.16\% and 0.03\%, respectively, and all the results stably exceeded the existing binarization methods.}